twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 Global USD + USDSL add a cross-border and onchain dimension:

 - Non-U.S. entities can access a USD account without needing a U.S. LLC, hold a USDSL-denominated balance, and send/receive stablecoins and fiat rails (wires, ACH, local transfers) from one place.
-- USDSL is effectively a closed-loop stablecoin that underpins those balances; rewards on Global USD are structured as promotional rebates funded by Slash, not as on-chain interest paid by the issuer.
+- USDSL is effectively a closed-loop stablecoin that underpins those balances; rewards on Global USD are structured as promotional rebates funded by Slash, not as onchain interest paid by the issuer.

 Relative to attn.markets: